-When it is done correctly and simply (and spoiler: it isn’t that hard) it eats like a good cut of beef, and our favourite way to cook goose breasts is to treat them just like a steak and do them on a good, hot grill.
+When it is done correctly and simply (spoiler alert: it isn’t that hard) it eats like a good cut of beef, and our favourite way to cook goose breasts is to treat them just like a steak and do them on a good, hot grill.

 Of note is that the heat and times I mentioned below work for my grill on room-temperature goose breasts of average size.
 Over years of doing this I know that these temperatures and times will give me rare to medium-rare meat, which is how I like it.
 If you’ve shot a huge goose, you may want things to be on the grill a bit longer, if you’ve got a bunch of smaller juvies, lessers, or cacklers, then shorten up the time.